The Monkees: Headquarters and Pisces, Aquarius, Capricorn & Jones Ltd.

 The Los Angeles Times praised the album, stating, "The Monkees Upgrade Album Quality" and "The Monkees are getting better.
-Headquarters has more interesting songs and a better quality level [than previous albums]...
-None of the tracks is a throwaway...
+Headquarters has more interesting songs and a better quality level [than previous albums].
+None of the tracks is a throwaway.
 The improvement trend is laudable."

 The collaborative approach on Headquarters was short-lived.
-Nesmith later commented: Everybody in the press and in the hippie movement had got us into their target window as being illegitimate and not worthy of consideration as a musical force (or) certainly any kind of cultural force...
+Nesmith later commented:

+Everybody in the press and in the hippie movement had got us into their target window as being illegitimate and not worthy of consideration as a musical force (or) certainly any kind of cultural force.
 We were under siege; wherever we went there was such resentment for us.
-We were constantly mocked and humiliated by the press...
-Really gettin’ beat up pretty good.
+We were constantly mocked and humiliated by the press.
+Really gettin' beat up pretty good.
 We all knew what was going on inside.
 Kirshner had been purged.
-We’d gone to try to make Headquarters and found out that it was only marginally okay and that our better move was to just go back to the original songwriting and song-making strategy of the first albums except with a clear indication of how (the music) came to be...
+We'd gone to try to make Headquarters and found out that it was only marginally okay and that our better move was to just go back to the original songwriting and song-making strategy of the first albums except with a clear indication of how (the music) came to be.
 The rabid element and the hatred that was engendered is almost impossible to describe.
-It lingers to this day among people my own age...
+It lingers to this day among people my own age.

 Tork disagreed with Nesmith's assessment of Headquarters, stating, "I don't think the Pisces album was as groovy to listen to as Headquarters.
 Technically it was much better, but I think it suffers for that reason."
 Tork favored working as a unified band, but Dolenz soon lost interest in drumming.
-"Dolenz was 'incapable of repeating a triumph,'" Tork commented in a DVD release of the second season.
+"Dolenz was 'incapable of repeating a triumph,'" Tork commented in a DVD release of the second season of the television show.
 Producer Chip Douglas noted Dolenz's drumming required extensive editing, calling it "shaky".

-By late 1967, the band members pursued divergent musical directions.
-Nesmith gravitated toward country-rock, while Jones leaned into Broadway-style performances.
-Pisces, Aquarius, Capricorn & Jones Ltd., released in November 1967, marked a return to heavy use of session musicians, including the Wrecking Crew, Louie Shelton, Glen Campbell, Stephen Stills, and Neil Young.
-Despite this, the Monkees retained creative control over song selection and production.